 In early January 2017, I was awaiting my departure in Haiti’s crowded, fan-cooled Toussaint Louverture International Airport at the end of my third week-long church-affiliated service trip to the Eben-Ezer Mission community outside of Gonaïves.
 At the time, I was involved with the search for a new project for UW-Madison’s Engineers Without Borders chapter — we had recently cancelled our plans for a solar project in Ethiopia following a bout of political violence.
 By August of the same year, a small group of us had cut ties with EWB, re-branded as Zanmi Limye (Haitian Creole for “Partners in Light”), and taken an assessment trip for a solar project at the orphanage run by Eben-Ezer.
 In January 2019, I found myself back in Toussaint Louverture Airport after having overseen the installation of a solar electricity system to provide the orphanage with constant lighting.
 As someone who made up the career “humanitarian energy engineer” for a job report in high school, I should have been filled with a huge sense of pride.
 There was indeed some pride, but in truth I felt somewhat more conflicted.

 Plane rides from the USA to Haiti and vise-versa make me uncomfortable — large groups of Americans dressed in sweats and matching t-shirts, lugging musical instruments, and talking excitedly about “doing God’s work” or something, combined with a relatively smaller number of Haitians.
 Among the things that make me uncomfortable is the fact that these Missionaries have the means to enter and leave the country at will, returning home with “changed lives” after encounters with the “poor-but-happy” Haitians.
 While it is probably true that people in poor countries are used to being poor, having more money would almost certainly make them happier.
-As Tyler Cowen points out in his book Stubborn Attachments, wealth simply makes life easier in absolute terms.
-Happiness surveys notably consider only the voices of those who have not suffered early deaths by an inability to afford medications for curable diseases.
+Wealth makes life easier in absolute terms, meanwhile aid does little to foster the creation of wealth.